OBeeNya/Coursera_ML_Andrew_Ng/Week 7/Readme.md

 Support Vector Machine (SVM) is a very powerful and widely used algorithm, and can sometimes give a cleaner way of learning non-linear functions than logistic regression and neural networks.
 We are going to tweak the cost function so that the hypothesis equations are represented as such:
 ![alt text](https://i.imgur.com/KD5GiG1.png)
+So we want h(x) to be superior to 1 if y=1, and inferior to -1 if y=0.
+Instead of having it superior and inferior to 0.
 The equation for the cost function is as follows:
 ![alt text](https://i.imgur.com/gKVL71F.png)
 Where we got rid by convention of 1/m, the values of the parameters being identical when minimizing the cost function.